FOSSILGUY.COM

 References / Works Cited

-Raymond, Percy Edward (1920).
+Raymond, P. E. (1920).
 The Appendages, Anatomy, and Relationships of Trilobites.
-Connecticut Academy of Arts and Sciences - Yale University Press.
-Released Ebook from Project Gutenberg - Produced by Thomas Cosmas - 2012.
-Ebook Here.
+Memoirs of the Connecticut Academy of Arts and Sciences.
+Yale University Press.
+Project Gutenberg ebook.

 About the Author